-116 Cocoa butter and shea butter can also be used in the production of the soap.
-Cocoa butter is 117 predominantly made up of oleic, palmitic and stearic acids whiles shea butter is mainly made up 118 of oleic and stearic acids (17, 18).
-They also contain vitamins A and E, as well as other 119 phytochemicals.
-These constituents make the two butters excellent moisturizers and are used in 120 the treatment of skin conditions such as eczema, dermatitis, scars and stretch marks.
-Cocoa or 121 shea butter both make good quality soap with creamy lather.
-However, too much of it in soap 122 will kill the lather.
+Cocoa butter and shea butter can also be used in the production of the soap.
+Cocoa butter is predominantly made up of oleic, palmitic and stearic acids whiles shea butter is mainly made up of oleic and stearic acids (19, 20).
+They also contain vitamins A and E, as well as other phytochemicals.
+These constituents make the two butters excellent moisturizers and are used in the treatment of skin conditions such as eczema, dermatitis, scars and stretch marks.
+Cocoa or shea butter both make good quality soap with creamy lather.
+However, too much of it in soap will suppress the lather.

-125 Quality and benefits of soap made from CPH potash
+Quality and benefits of soap made from CPH potash

-In Ghana, soap made from CPH potash was developed centuries ago by local women not only 126 for effective cleansing but for maintaining healthy skin and hair.
-It is known by many names 127 based on the local dialect of the area where it is produced.
-The recipe has not changed much 128 129 since it was formulated.
+In Ghana, soap made from CPH potash was developed centuries ago by local women not only for effective cleansing but for maintaining healthy skin and hair.
+It is known by many names based on the local dialect of the area where it is produced.
+The recipe has not changed much since it was formulated.
 However, it has been constantly re-engineered to make it more suitable for use.
-At CRIG, the soap has been re-formulated by mixing the PKO with either cocoa butter 130 or shea butter to enhance its nourishing effects on the skin.
-Liquid soap has also been 131 132 developed from CPH potash.
-Quality assessment of both the solid and liquid soap made from 133 CPH potash has revealed that they contain no free caustic alkali and have lather volumes ranging from 200-300 ml.
-Total fatty matter, which is an indication of good guality or free fatty 134 acids in the soap, also ranged from 84-87%.
-Anything above 70% is considered to be good 135 136 soap.
+At CRIG, the soap has been re-formulated by mixing the PKO with either cocoa butter or shea butter to enhance its nourishing effects on the skin.
+Liquid soap has also been developed from CPH potash.
+Quality assessment conducted by the Ghana Standards Authority on both the solid and liquid soap made from CPH potash has revealed that they contain no free caustic alkali and have lather volumes ranging from 200-300 ml.
+Total fatty matter, which is an indication of good quality or free fatty acids in the soap, also ranged from 84-87%.
+Any soap with fatty matter above 70% is considered to be a good soap.

 The average pH of both the liquid and solid soaps made from CPH potash is 10.
-However, that of the skin is 4.7(19), indicating that the skin is slightly acidic.
-When the skin is too alkaline, it becomes dry and sensitive and when it is too acidic, which is normally rare, the skin becomes inflamed and painful to touch (20).
+However, pH of the skin is 4.7(21), indicating that the skin is slightly acidic.
+When the skin is too alkaline, it becomes dry and sensitive and when it is too acidic, which is normally rare, the skin becomes inflamed and painful to touch (22).
 Although soap made from CPH potash is highly alkaline, it is found to be soft on the skin because potassium is known to keep skin cells hydrated and moisturized by absorbing water molecules from the atmosphere.
 The pH value of 10 in the soap is an indication of the absence of free caustic alkali.